salernolabs/rescuegroups/doc/request/EventAnimalAttendance/readme.md

 #### ::setEventLocationState

-Sets eventLocationState field with a value of type province.
+Sets eventLocationState field with a value of type string.

-    $query->setEventLocationState(province);
+    $query->setEventLocationState(string);

 #### ::setEventLocationPostalcode